 On your next invoice, you'll be charged the monthly storage fee and any hours used after the upgrade (at the hourly rate for your VM's GPU type).

 Upgrading your Storage subscription can be performed in the Console.
 Your Paperspace account is debited a prorated amount for the remainder of the month for the increase in price between storage rates.
 Storage cannot be downgraded.

-Upgrading Between Machine Types
+Switching Between Instance Types